ISUCON10 was held, and I participated. It was my second time participating in ISUCON after two years.

 - Reviewed the preliminary manual and regulations

-- Checked SSH connections
+- Confirmed SSH connection

 - Checked processes